-However, the VWHDC has not allocated any housing to either Didcot A or Rowstock, despite them both being within the Science Vale and outside the boundary of the North Wessex Downs AONB.
+However, the VWHDC has not allocated any housing to Didcot A, despite them both being within the Science Vale and outside the boundary of the North Wessex Downs AONB.

 Didcot A:

 Didcot A has the capacity for up to 425 dwellings, with Core Policy 16 of the Local Plan: Didcot A Power Station, page 73, stating that "The provision of other uses on the remainder of the site such as residential, ancillary retail, institutional or community use will be considered favourably".